udoprog/udoprog.github.io/_posts/2023-10-19-musli-zerocopy.md

 it's zero-sized, we must conclude that the subsequent `T` is stored at the same location, which luckily for us now is aligned by `Yoke`.

 This is a neat hack.
-And I do use it in some plakces to store the output of `include_bytes!` in an aligned buffer.
+And I do use it in some places to store the output of `include_bytes!` in an aligned buffer.
 But as a tool it is rather clunky.
 We have to decide on the alignment up front at compile time.

 If only there was a [data structure] that understand how to align its memory...

 Ah well, that's for later.
-First we need to covert another problem with deserialization.
+First we need to convert another problem with deserialization.
 What exactly constitutes a *legal bit patterns* for a structure?